signalogic/Hypersignal/README.md

     c:
     hsm

-Hypersignal should run and the menu interface should appear (a default hsmacro.cnf file is included in the zip file so you should see no prompts for mouse and graphics drivers).
+Hypersignal should run and the menu interface should appear (a default hsmacro.cnf file is included in the zip file so you should not see prompts for mouse and graphics drivers).

 <b>2</b> &nbsp; Inside Hypersignal, in the User Setup menu: